 To ensure you stay connected while traveling, we offer free basic WiFi service in select trains and stations throughout the country.
 Stay productive, or simply sit back and have some fun while en route to your destination.

 To ensure there is enough bandwidth for all of our onboard users, this free amenity supports general web browsing activities only.
 Our WiFi does not support high-bandwidth actions such as streaming music, streaming video or downloading large files.
-You can enjoy Amtrak WiFi in the following locations:
+You can enjoy Amtrak WiFi on the following trains and in some stations: